-Rob Cox helped establish Breakingviews in 2000 in London.
-From 2004 he spearheaded the firm's expansion in the United States and edited its American edition, including the daily Breakingviews columns in the New York Times and Wall Street Journal.
+Rob Cox helped found Breakingviews.com in 2000 in London.
+From 2004 he spearheaded the publication's expansion in the United States and edited daily Breakingviews columns in the New York Times and Wall Street Journal.
 Rob has worked as a financial journalist in London, Milan, New York, Washington, Chicago and Tokyo.
-Rob is a contributor to Newsweek magazine and MSNBC.
+Rob was named editor in chief of Breakingviews in December 2012, three years after it was acquired by Thomson Reuters.
+Rob is a frequent contributor to CNBC and has written opinion pieces on a variety of subjects for the Wall Street Journal, BuzzFeed, USA Today, Newsweek and other publications.
 Rob graduated from Columbia University’s Journalism School and the University of Vermont.
 Follow Rob on Twitter @rob1cox

 - Tel: +1 646 223 6091